googleapis/google-cloud-ruby/google-cloud-translate/OVERVIEW.md

 with translated text back.
 You don't need to extract your source text or reassemble the translated content.

+The google-cloud-translate 2.0 gem contains a generated v3 client and a legacy hand-written v2 client.
+To use the legacy v2 client specify `version: :v2` when `Google::Cloud::Translate.new`.
+See [Migrating to Translation v3](https://cloud.google.com/translate/docs/migrate-to-v3) for details regarding differences between v2 and v3.

 ## Authenticating

 Like other Cloud Platform services, Google Cloud Translation API supports